A thin coating of gold is often used in building glazing to reflect heat radiation and helps keep buildings warmer in winter and cooler in summer.

 Gold in Architectural Glazing

-The Royal Bank Plaza building in Toronto is one example where gold has been used in architectural glazing.
+The Royal Bank Plaza building in Toronto is one example where gold glazing has been used in architecture.
 The building includes 14,000 windows that are all coated with pure gold (70,000 g in total).

 Manufacturing Gold Architectural Glazing

 For more information on the science and technology of this application, the paper can be downloaded from the archives of the journal Gold Bulletin.

 Manufacturing gold-coated glass is a very costly process (due to the use of vacuum technology rather than the cost of this precious metal).
 Therefore, research is ongoing to develop advanced methods to produce these materials.
 This may involve the use of gold nanoparticulate coatings to precisely tune the glazing’s reflective capacity.
 An additional benefit of this evolving window film technology is that a more attractive range of glazing colors can be achieved.

 More from AZoM: Using Gold Catalysts for Industrial Hydrogenation Processes